-An ACORD 25 Certificate of Liability Insurance is a document that proves you have liability insurance coverage.
+An ACORD 25 Certificate of Liability Insurance is a document that proves that your business has liability insurance coverage.
+A certificate of insurance form is issued after you buy commercial liability insurance.
+ACORD is the organization that developed this standardized form.

 As the certificate holder, it gives you proof of insurance that you can show to anyone you do business with to prove that your business is protected from common risks.

 A certificate of liability insurance is issued as a matter of information by your insurance provider.
-It summarizes the key elements of your policy or multiple policies, such as your types of coverage, policy numbers, policy limit (such as your per-occurrence limit and aggregate limit), the effective date, policy period, and expiration date of your coverage.
+It summarizes the key elements of your policy or multiple policies, such as your types of coverage, insurance policy numbers, policy limit (such as per-occurrence limit and aggregate limit of your coverage), policy effective date, and policy expiration date.

 An ACORD certificate of liability insurance is a one-page document that proves you have business liability insurance and can meet the conditions of contracts that require it.